-With this in mind, the finest things to do in Kansas City include an emerging arts scene, a range of restaurants providing classic KC cuisine, and, surprisingly, a plethora of fountains.
+With this in mind, the fun things to do in Kansas City for adults this weekend include an emerging arts scene, a range of restaurants providing classic KC cuisine, and, surprisingly, a plethora of fountains.

 The Historic Jazz District, where jazz legends like Big Joe Turner and Charlie “Bird” Parker formerly performed, is a place where one may learn more about the city’s past in jazz history.

-The Westport Neighborhood is a different historic district that offers a tonne of activities including antique shopping and river cruises.
+The Westport Neighborhood is a different historic district that offers a tonne of activities in Kansas City including antique shopping and river cruises.
 The Nelson Atkins Museum of Art, the Arabia Steamboat Museum, and the Toy and Miniature Museum are all excellent museums in Kansas City.

 Using our list of top attractions in Kansas City, Missouri, you can plan the best spots to visit in this world-famous city.